Quincy3iii/QAQC-CHURCH-VALIDATION-TOOL/README.md

 * **Fix:** Added logic to handle **"Other (List in Comments)"** as a valid refrigerant entry and verify the associated comment.

 * **Fix:** Updated validation rules to make capacity entry **optional** for Fire Risers (FSSD/FSSW) and Fire Alarm Panels (FACP).

+# Change Log v4.2 (2025-10-20)

+This update introduces significant enhancements to the validation logic, improves data consistency checks across large datasets, and refines the user interface for a clearer, more actionable audit report.

+## 🚀 New Features & Rule Enhancements

+### 1. Global Model Inconsistency Analysis (Major Enhancement)
+The tool now performs a powerful new check across the *entire uploaded file* to enforce model consistency.

+*   **Previous Logic:** Model consistency was only checked *within* each individual work zone.
+*   **New Logic:** The `analyzeGlobalInconsistencies` function now establishes a "majority rule" for each model number based not only on its manufacturer, capacity, and refrigerant but also its **asset acronym** (e.g., `RTU`, `AHU`).
+*   **Benefit:** This catches critical data entry errors where the same model number might be incorrectly assigned to different types of equipment across the entire project (e.g., a model `XYZ-123` being used for both an `RTU` in one zone and an `AHU` in another).
+These global errors are now displayed prominently at the top of the report.

+### 2. Intelligent HVAC Split System Counting
+The indoor/outdoor HVAC unit count, which is critical for verifying system integrity, is now more accurate.

+*   **Previous Logic:** All `AHU` (Air Handling Unit) assets were counted as indoor units.
+*   **New Logic:** The tool now identifies self-contained or packaged AHUs by searching for keywords like `package`, `roof top`, or `make up air unit` in the asset description.
+These units are now correctly excluded from the indoor unit count, preventing false mismatches.

+### 3. Granular "Required System" Checks for Flooring (Meetinghouse)
+The validation for required flooring systems in Meetinghouses is now more precise.

+*   **Previous Logic:** The tool performed a general check for the presence of any flooring type.
+*   **New Logic:** The check is now split into two distinct requirements: **"Flooring (Building Envelope)"** and **"Flooring (Cultural Center)"**.
+The tool validates the presence of these specific flooring systems by cross-referencing the asset's `att_Areas Served` field, ensuring the right type of flooring is documented for the right area.

+### 4. Robust Parent Asset Validation
+The logic for verifying parent-child asset relationships has been completely overhauled for greater accuracy.

+*   **Previous Logic:** Parent validation was based on a simple string search (e.g., checking if the parent tag *contained* "FRK").
+This was unreliable.
+*   **New Logic:** The tool now finds the parent asset in the dataset by its exact `TagID` and verifies that its acronym is correct.
+This ensures:
+    *   A **Duct Furnace (DF)** is correctly parented to an **Air Handling Unit (AHU)**.
+    *   A **Forklift Battery (FLB)** is correctly parented to a **Forklift (FRK)**.

+### 5. Additional Validation Rules
+*   **Forklift Capacity:** A new rule requires that if a Forklift's (`FRK`) `att_Capacity Unit` is "Other (List In Comments)", the `att_Validation Comment` field **must** specify the capacity using the words `pounds` or `lbs`.
+*   **Room Name Formatting:** Added a check to flag two-word cardinal directions (e.g., "North East") and recommend the correct compound word ("Northeast").
+*   **Coil Validation:** The requirement to document the presence or absence of a cooling coil in the comments has been extended to **Electric Furnaces (EF)** and **Air Handling Units (AHU)** that have no refrigerant listed.
+*   **Unnecessary Parent Tags:** The tool now flags assets that have a parent tag assigned but do not require one (e.g., an `RTU` with a parent).

+---

+## 🐛 Bug Fixes & Code Refinements

+*   **Smarter Redundant Comment Check:** The logic that flags redundant comments (where the comment repeats the `att_Areas Served` field) is now more intelligent.
+It uses a synonym dictionary to avoid flagging legitimate comments that use different but related phrasing.
+*   **Corrected Global Error Reporting:** Fixed a bug where global model inconsistency errors were incorrectly grouped with the first work zone's report.
+They are now correctly displayed in their own dedicated section.
+*   **Data Definition Correction:** The validation rule for Forklift (`FRK`) capacity unit was updated from `Tons` to `Other (List In Comments)` to align with the new comment validation rule.
+*   **Work Zone Analysis Stability:** Resolved an issue where duplicate asset number errors and local model inconsistency errors were not being correctly included in the downloadable CSV reports.
+*   **General Stability:** Miscellaneous internal syntax errors and logical flaws were corrected to improve script reliability and prevent crashes.

+---

+## 🎨 UI/UX Improvements

+*   **Dedicated Global Errors Section:** Global model inconsistencies are now presented in a distinct, high-visibility collapsible section at the top of the report, bordered in red to draw immediate attention.
+*   **"Copy Table" Functionality:** A "Copy Table" button has been added to each work zone's error details section, allowing users to easily copy all errors for that zone to their clipboard in a spreadsheet-friendly format.
+*   **"Not Found" Asset List:** The report for each work zone now includes a clear, bulleted list of all assets that have been explicitly documented as "Not Found," improving visibility.
+*   **Clearer System Status:** The "System Verifications" summary now uses icons (✅ Found, ⚠️ Documented Not Found, ❌ Missing) for at-a-glance readability.